gabrielmcg/synergy-netlify/storage/nfs-provisioner.md

-# Deploying the NFS provisioner for Kubernetes
+# Using NFS VM when deploying NFS provisioner for Kubernetes

 ## Prerequisites